Skip to content

 Web policy

-Web policy controls web access using categories, users, groups, URL groups and rules.
+Web policy controls web access via categories, users, groups, URL groups and rules.

-Practical example: Clients use a Web Policy that blocks malware, phishing, adult content and risky categories, while allowing business applications.
+Practical example: A web policy is used for clients that blocks malware, phishing, adult content and risky categories, but allows business applications.

-If no Web Policy is set, no category-based web filtering is applied through this option.
+If no web policy is set, category-based web filtering will not take place via this option.

 Apply web category-based traffic shaping

-This option applies Traffic Shaping based on web categories.
-It is only useful when matching Traffic Shaping rules or web category policies are used.
+This option applies traffic shaping based on web categories.
+It only makes sense if appropriate traffic shaping rules or web category policies are used.

-Practical example: Streaming categories are limited, while business applications remain prioritised.
+Practical example: Streaming categories are limited, business applications remain preferred.

 Block QUIC protocol